Here are some questions and answers to help you prepare for your ski holiday.

 *Refund of the non-consumed services if the French Government measures apply during the stay.

-*The cancellation insurance premium (if taken out) remain due.
+*The cancellation insurance premium (if taken out) remain due and booking fees too.